 So I called their office — it would cost me GHC105 to register a domain name but I would either have to go to the bank to pay or pay at their office.
 Definitely, I would want to pay at their office.

 I got ready the next day and headed for their office, hoping to get the domain name sorted.
 I got there and I was told I would have to present my company’s registration documents, and a permission letter from my client authorising me to purchase that domain name!
 That set me off!

 As tempting as it could be to tweet-rant about making such a simple process cumbersome, I decided to swallow humble pie and look for alternatives.

 My alternatives led me to web4africa.net, which stated on their website that I could purchase the domain name from them, for $60!
-So I started the process on their website, but my card was denied, which was very unusual.
-My client paid up for it with his card and the process started.
+So I started the process on their website, my client paid up for it and the process started.
 Before beginning the process of buying the domain, I had read on the web4africa.net website that though the process was started online, they would have to do a manual registration with NCS.

 A more surprising discovery I made was that all the domains I searched for, even the popular ones like Tisu, GCB, ending in .com.gh even the Presidency ending in .gov.gh were all credited to NCS, and registered in the name of Dr. Nii Quaynor.
 All through the process, I wondered if it’s legitimate for this kind of ownership, or should I say, pseudo-ownership on domain names.